 Selection of Valedictorian, Salutatorian, and Historian are based on the student's overall numerical averages for courses in which the student received academic credit.
 Valedictorian, Salutatorian, and Historian must meet all the same academic requirements.
 To be eligible for one of these awards, students must have taken four years of science and math up to an advanced math course such as Pre-Calculus and/or DC College Algebra and an advanced science course.
-These awards will only be given to those who register prior to the beginning of their junior year and attend Sylva-Bay Academy for four semesters (full junior and senior years).
+These awards will only be given to those who register prior to the beginning of their freshman year and attend Sylva-Bay Academy for eight semesters (full 9th, 10th, 11th, and 12th grades).
 Additionally, students must be on track to graduate with honors or highest honors.
+Courses that SBA recognizes as being advanced such as Human A&P, Pre-Calculus, etc. will be weighted where 1.025 points will be added to the student's average each 9-week term as calculated at the end of the 3rd 9 weeks of the senior year.
 Courses that SBA recognizes as being advanced such as Human A&P, Pre-Calculus, etc. will be weighted where 1.025 points will be added to the student's average each 9-week term.